nsubrahm/k8s-mutating-webhook/README.md

 ## How does it work

-While subseqeunt articles in this series will go into details, here is a quick explanation of how this works.
+While subsequent articles in this series will go into details, here is a quick explanation of how this works.

 1. Register a `MutatingWebhookConfiguration` as generated in `yaml/mutatingWebhookConfiguration.yaml`.
    1. The `webhooks` is an array of webhooks that need to be invoked.